geoips package#

 Whether or not we want to apply regex formatting to the docstring.
 Usually recommended as it will replace ‘newline’ chars but not purposeful ‘.newline’ strings.

-- geoips.create_plugin_registries.parse_plugin_paths(plugin_paths, package, package_dir, plugins)[source]#
+- geoips.create_plugin_registries.parse_plugin_paths(plugin_paths, package, package_dir, plugins, namespace)[source]#

 Parse the plugin_paths provided from the current installed GeoIPS package.